davidfowl/TodoApi/README.md

 #### Logs

-1. Uncomment `.AddOtlpExporter` below `builder.Logging.AddOpenTelemetry`, in the `TodoApi/Extensions/OpenTelemetryExtensions.cs` file
+1. Set `OpenTelemetry__LoggingCollectorEnabled` to true in the `TodoApi/appsettings.json` file or via enviroment variable to enable `.AddOtlpExporter` below `builder.Logging.AddOpenTelemetry`, in the `TodoApi/Extensions/OpenTelemetryExtensions.cs` file
 1. Find a Vendor that supports OpenTelemetry-based logging.

 Vendor support for OpenTelemetry-based logging is currently very limited.